 Most patients with anteromedial hip dysfunction (especially FAI) will have weakness with hip adduction, abduction, flexion, [and/or] external rotation, as well as have disturbances with core trunk and lumbopelvic stability and control.4,17,21,46 Hence, the physical therapy prescription should address such strength deficits found on physical exam, accompanied with the goal of improving their lumbopelvic range of motion, proprioceptive training, and reducing pain during sport-specific functional tasks.17 It is very important to include both hip and spine stability exercises before the patient is progressed to sport specific training.17,21,53

 If patients do not improve with non-operative management, then their diagnosis should be reconsidered and further work-up done as necessary.
-On the other hand, they are unable to advance their rehabilitation program because of pain, other conservative treatments are available.
+On the other hand, if they are unable to advance their rehabilitation program because of pain, other conservative treatments are available.
 For intra-articular lesions (osteochondral or inert layer disorders) such as hip osteoarthritis, FAI, or labral tears, an image guided intra-articular hip injection consisting of a combination of local anesthetic with or without corticosteroid may be used both diagnostically and therapeutically to alleviate pain and help the athlete continue in physical therapy or return to play sooner.
-They also appear to hold a prognostic value in predicting the need for surgical interventions.2,4 Extra-articular or contractile layer disorders (eg: psoas impingement syndrome) may similarly benefit from an image-guided bursa or tendon sheath injection.
-Initial injections may be performed with local anesthetic and corticosteroid, but may be transitioned to more novel treatments such as platelet rich plasma (PRP) (with or without percutaneous needle tenotomy) if the underlying dysfunction is due to tendinopathy, keeping in mind that PRP is still considered experiemental.3,54-57
+They also appear to hold a prognostic value in predicting the need for surgical interventions.2,4 Extra-articular or contractile layer disorders (e.g.: psoas impingement syndrome) may similarly benefit from an image-guided bursa or tendon sheath injection.
+Initial injections may be performed with local anesthetic and corticosteroid but may be transitioned to more novel treatments such as platelet rich plasma (PRP) (with or without percutaneous needle tenotomy) if the underlying dysfunction is due to tendinopathy, however PRP efficacy continues to be studied.3,54-57

 Coordination of care

-It is crucial that a multidisciplinary team approach involving the patient’s physician(s), family, athletic trainers, coaches, and physical therapists is used to maximize healing before returning to play.
-It is important that communication remains consistent and that the athlete’s diagnosis(es) are always kept in mind.
+It is crucial that a multidisciplinary team approach involving the patient’s physician(s), family, athletic trainers, coaches, and physical therapists is utilized to maximize healing before returning to play.
+It is important that communication remains consistent, and that the athlete’s diagnosis(es) are always kept in mind.